robfletcher/spock-jdbc/README.md

 ## Automatic cleanup of test data

 If you have tests that insert data to a database it's important to ensure the data is cleaned up between tests.
+Unfortunately, writing a `cleanup` method that carefully deletes things from the database in the right order is really boring.
+Also, you and I both know you're going to do slightly different things in different tests and 6 months from now something will start leaking and it will take you all morning to figure out why.

-Instead of having to write a `cleanup` method in each specification class you can use the `@TruncateTables` annotation.
+Instead you can use the `@TruncateTables` annotation.

 The annotation can be applied to a `java.sql.Connection`, `javax.sql.DataSource` or `groovy.sql.Sql` property of the specification.
 In the cleanup phase the extension will use the annotated field to connect to the database and simply delete everything from all tables.